RafaGago/base_library/readme.md

 Folders
 =======

-* "include/bl/hdr":  Code usable as header-only.
-* "include/bl/lib":  May require compilation on some platforms.
 * eclipse: Eclipse projects, unneeded to build.
 I sometimes use Eclipse as a gdb front end.
 * dependencies: External dependencies, as of now cmocka for the unit tests and